-Established in May, the Industry Strategy Council undertook an extensive consultation to consider sectoral pressures resulting from the pandemic, releasing its initial report at the end of 2020.
-At this session, we engaged Monique Leroux, Vice-Chairman of Fiera Holdings and Chair of the Industry Strategy Council, along with two of the Council’s members, John Baker, President and CEO of D2L, and Rhonda Barnet, President and COO of AVIT Manufacturing, to discuss the Council’s recommendations and next steps.
+Established in May 2020, the Industry Strategy Council undertook an extensive consultation to consider sectoral pressures resulting from the pandemic, releasing its initial report at the end of the year.
+At this session, we engaged three Council members to discuss their recommendations and next steps.

-- Invest in Canada’s strengths to reinforce the innovation ecosystem, attract and retain talent, accelerate digitization and de-risk innovation projects
+- Reinforce the innovation ecosystem to attract and retain talent, accelerate digitization and de-risk projects

 If you are having trouble viewing the webinar above, click here.

 Chair of the Industry Strategy Council and Vice-Chairman at Fiera Holdings